Ethiopia Country Summary

 World Bank: Control of Corruption Percentile Rank | 37 |

-Ethiopia's Federal Ethics and Anti-Corruption Proclamation aims to address corruption among government officials and organizations, with the Federal Ethics and Anti-Corruption Commission overseeing ethics training and asset registration.
-Despite these efforts, corruption remains prevalent in areas such as tax collection and land administration, with Ethiopia ranking 98 out of 180 countries in Transparency International's 2023 Corruption Perceptions Index.
-The government has recognized corruption as a national security threat, establishing a national anti-corruption committee and a hotline for public reporting, although enforcement of anti-corruption laws is often lacking.
+Ethiopia's Federal Ethics and Anticorruption Proclamation aims to combat corruption among government officials and organizations, with the Federal Ethics and Anti-Corruption Commission overseeing ethics training and asset registration.
+Despite these efforts, corruption remains a significant issue, as reflected in Transparency International's 2023 Corruption Perceptions Index, where Ethiopia ranked 98 out of 180 countries.
+The government has established a national anti-corruption committee and a hotline for reporting corruption, yet challenges persist due to weak governance, political instability, and the prevalence of organized crime.

 Economy

-Ethiopia, with a population exceeding 120 million, is experiencing economic challenges exacerbated by drought, political unrest, and high inflation rates around 30 percent.
-Despite these issues, the IMF projected a GDP growth of 6.1 percent in 2023, a recovery from the previous year, while the government is making efforts to attract foreign investment through regulatory reforms and the establishment of a stock exchange.
+Ethiopia, with a population exceeding 120 million, is experiencing economic challenges exacerbated by drought, political unrest, and inflation rates around 30 percent.
+Despite these issues, the IMF projected a GDP growth of 6.1 percent in 2023, a recovery from previous years, while the government is attempting to attract foreign investment through new policies and the establishment of a stock exchange.

-Ethiopia's investment climate is challenged by an acute foreign exchange shortage, unclear property rights, and bureaucratic delays, which hinder foreign companies' ability to repatriate profits and import necessary goods.
-Despite these challenges, the government has made efforts to attract foreign direct investment (FDI) by allowing offshore accounts for strategic investments and initiating the establishment of a stock exchange.
-However, ongoing political instability and insecurity have further dissuaded potential investors.
+Ethiopia's investment climate is challenged by an acute foreign exchange shortage, unclear property rights, and bureaucratic delays, which hinder foreign companies' ability to operate effectively.
+Despite these challenges, the government has made efforts to attract foreign direct investment (FDI) through new investment laws and the establishment of a stock exchange, although investor interest remains low due to ongoing political instability and conflict.
+The largest sources of FDI come from China, Saudi Arabia, and Turkey, but insecurity and political tensions continue to deter potential investors.

 Buy Full Ethiopia Report